lovasoa/sql.js/README.md

 # SQLite compiled to javascript
 [![Build Status](https://travis-ci.org/lovasoa/sql.js.svg?branch=master)](http://travis-ci.org/lovasoa/sql.js)

+## Important note
+This fork has finally been merged into [kripken’s original repo](/kripken/sql.js).
+Please use that repository instead of this one.

 This is my fork of sql.js, by kripken.
 Try it online here: http://lovasoa.github.io/sql.js/GUI/

 sql.js is a port of SQLite to JavaScript, by compiling the SQLite C code with Emscripten. no C bindings or node-gyp compilation here.

 SQLite is public domain, sql.js is MIT licensed.

-## Important note
-This fork has finally been merged into kripken’s original repo.
-Please contribute in http://github.com/kripken/sql.js instead of here.

 ## Usage